EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 that borrowing is occurring.
 This lint ensures that lifetime parameters are always explicitly stated, even if it is the `'_`[placeholder lifetime](https://doc.rust-lang.org/reference/lifetime-elision.html#lifetime-elision-in-functions).

-This lint is "allow" by default because it has some known issues, and may require a significant transition for old code.
+This lint is “allow” by default because it has some known issues, and may require a significant transition for old code.

 [explicit-outlives-requirements](#explicit-outlives-requirements)